pmndrs/react-spring/readme.md

 ## Parallax and page transitions

 `Parallax` creates a scroll container.
 Throw in any amount of layers and it will take care of moving them in accordance to their offsets and scrolling speeds.
-This makes complex page transitions as effortless as it gets.

-`Parallax.pages` determines the total height/width of the inner content where each page takes 100% height of the visible container. `Layer.offset` determines where the layer will be at when scrolled to (0=start, 1=1st page, and so on ...). `Layer.speed` allows for positive and negative values, it shifts the layer in accordance to its offset.
+`Parallax.pages` determines the total space of the inner content where each page takes 100% of the visible container. `Layer.offset` determines where the layer will be at when scrolled to (0=start, 1=1st page, ...). `Layer.speed` shifts the layer in accordance to its offset, values can be positive or negative.

 ```jsx
 import { Parallax } from 'react-spring'